alexdmoss/web-scraper/README.md

 ## Getting It Running in Google Cloud Run

 1. Enable the API in your GCP project with `gcloud services enable run.googleapis.com`
+2. Come up with a `gcloud run deploy` command - see the deploy function in `./go` for what this ended up being!

 ### Hacks

 - I set the PORT in the Dockerfile to 8080, which is the Cloud Run default.
 Solutions proposed by Google involved hacking about with my Dockerfile, which I wasn't wild about - I don't think `$PORT` should be a mandatory env variable

+### Further Experiments

+- give it a nicer hostname
+- remove the unauthenticated, in case someone finds it and spams it!